Postgraduate Course: Programming Skills (INFR11177)

 On completion of this course, the student will be able to:

-- Develop code in a Linux/Unix environment.
+- Understand how to build, run and develop software in a Linux/Unix environment.

-- Develop unit and regression tests.
+- Analyse code and create unit and regression tests.

 - Design, implement, analyse and write-up software performance experiments.